w3f/polkadot-spec/docs/chap-runtime-api.md

 ### -sec-num- `TaggedTransactionQueue_validate_transaction` {#sect-rte-validate-transaction}

-This entry is invoked against extrinsics submitted through a transaction network message ([Section -sec-num-ref-](chap-networking#sect-msg-transactions)) or by an offchain worker through the Host API ([Section -sec-num-ref-](chap-host-api#sect-ext-offchain-submit-transaction)).
+This entry is invoked against extrinsics submitted through a transaction network message ([Section -sec-num-ref-](chap-networking#sect-msg-transactions)) or by an off-chain worker through the Host API ([Section -sec-num-ref-](chap-host-api#sect-ext-offchain-submit-transaction)).

 It indicates if the submitted blob represents a valid extrinsics, the order in which it should be applied and if it should be gossiped to other peers.
-Furthermore this function gets called internally when executing blocks with the runtime function as described in [Section -sec-num-ref-](chap-runtime-api#sect-rte-core-execute-block).
+Furthermore, this function gets called internally when executing blocks with the runtime function as described in [Section -sec-num-ref-](chap-runtime-api#sect-rte-core-execute-block).

 **Arguments**
 - The source of the transaction as defined in [Definition -def-num-ref-](chap-runtime-api#defn-transaction-source).